Shabnam Sadegharmaki, Marc A. Kastner, Shin'ichi Satoh

 Fashion analysis is an attractive domain for vision research due to its direct applications in e-commerce contexts.
 However, fashion datasets are commonly rather demanding, as both objects and attributes tend to be fine-grained and thus result in very long-tailed datasets.
 Furthermore, relationships between objects and attributes are often dense, but are crucial for the performance of fashion applications.
 In this paper, we propose to generate scene graphs for existing fashion datasets.
 By detecting relationships between fashion objects, their parts, and their attributes we gain a better understanding of the scenes.
 As no current fashion dataset provides scene graphs, we generate relationships between fashion objects from existing annotations.
 The output is post-processed and filtered to generate a meaningful scene graph for each image.
 In the experiments, we can show existing applications like image retrieval benefiting from the scene graph understanding.
 We first evaluate the accuracy of the generated scene graphs.
 Then, we employ scene graphs to fashion image retrieval in order to showcase their performance in real applications.
 The results show various benefits for fashion applications by exploiting scene graph knowledge.

-Type: Accepted for International Conference on Pattern Recognition (ICPR) 2020
+Type: Accepted as Poster for International Conference on Pattern Recognition (ICPR) 2020

 Date: January 2021